Session Continuation

 It is possible, however, to transfer only third party cookies.
 Check the following advanced guide for more information.

-You can find example configurations for popular load balancers below.
+You can find example configurations for popular servers below.
 Note that there might be slight differences, depending on the versions.

 location /surfly_cookie_transfer/ {